mariacristinafadgyas/SkySQL/README.md

 # SkySQL - Flight Data Analysis

-This project provides various functionalities to analyze flight data, including displaying flights, plotting delays, and visualizing data on a map.
+This project provides various functionalities for analysing flight data, including displaying flights, displaying delays and visualising data on a map.
+It also includes a web-based interface for visualising flight data and a Flask API for accessing detailed flight information.
+The web interface displays various analyses and visualisations, while the API provides endpoints for querying flight details based on various criteria.

 ## Features